yoo2001818/bossam/README.md

 - Padded&lt;T, S&gt; - Type T padded to size S. If the type is larger than the provided size, it'll throw an error.

+#### Little endian types
+Bossam supports little endian for the sake of optimization - it's not preferred endian for exchanging data.
+However, some may need to quickly read huge array of floats, ints, etc. Since most systems use little endian, little endian would be used for this purpose.
+Bossam automatically uses raw ArrayBuffer access to read arrays if they're aligned and the system uses same endian format, instead of DataView.

+- u8le - 8bit unsigned integer.
+- i8le - 8bit signed integer.
+- u16le - 16bit unsigned integer.
+- i16le - 16bit signed integer.
+- u32le - 32bit unsigned integer.
+- i32le - 32bit signed integer.
+- u64le - 64bit unsigned integer.
+Since Javascript doesn't support 64bit
+  integers, Bossam forcefully converts them to double.
+This means that numbers are usable up to 53 bits.
+- i64le - 64bit signed integer.
+Same constraint for u64 affects this too.
+- f32le - 32bit IEEE 754 floating number.
+- f64le - 64bit IEEE 754 floating number.

+Note that ivarle, uvarle is not available because it depends on the big endian order.

 ## Resulting byte sizes
 Bossam encodes the data without any metadata or specifier.
 If you specify 4 u16s, then it'll be encoded to 8 bytes.